Mount Cottrell massacre: Description

 Franks, in partnership with George Smith and George Armytage, selected a run near Mount Cottrell, just to the west of where members of the Port Phillip Association had appropriated their land in the Port Phillip District of New South Wales.
 Franks had arrived at Point Gellibrand (modern day Williamstown) on 23 June with 500 sheep and had reached the Mount Cottrell area by 2 July.
-Franks and Smith pitched their tent close to thick bushland "about eight miles" from the nearest station.
+Franks and Smith pitched their tent close to thick bushland "eight miles" from the nearest station.

 Smith left the camp to get supplies from the port.
 Soon afterwards, Franks and Flinders were visited by five Aboriginal people (two men, two women and a boy).

 Squatters Armytage and Malcolm discovered the remains of Franks and Flinders near their hut after a period of them being missing.
 Their bodies had been mutilated.